Where to Go with Allergy-Prone Children: Sea or Mountains?

 • Replace the down pillow in the hotel room with a synthetic one.

-• Sunglasses and head coverings are essential.
+• Sunglasses and hats are essential.

 Vacation is Not Enough